Throoni/CAPM_Analysis/results/reports/Investment_Recommendations_US_Investor.md

 ## Executive Summary

 This report provides actionable investment recommendations for **American equity investors** considering European equity markets.
-Based on comprehensive CAPM analysis of 245 valid stocks across 7 European markets, we identify key opportunities and risks.
+Based on comprehensive CAPM analysis of 219 stocks across 7 European markets, we identify key opportunities and risks.

 **Key Finding:** CAPM is **rejected** in European markets - beta does not explain expected returns.
 This creates opportunities for factor-based and active strategies.